Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Neither; metadata access cannot be protected

 **Explanation:**
-"IMDSv1" is incorrect.
+IMDSv1 is incorrect.
 IMDSv1 accepts unsigned HTTP requests and is more vulnerable to SSRF and unauthorized metadata access.
-"IMDSv2" is correct.
+IMDSv2 is correct.
 IMDSv2 requires a session‑oriented PUT to obtain a time‑limited token which must be included in subsequent GET requests, significantly reducing SSRF and request‑forgery risks.
-"Both IMDSv1 and IMDSv2 are identical in protection" is incorrect.
+Both IMDSv1 and IMDSv2 are identical in protection is incorrect.
 IMDSv2 adds tokenization and is more secure than IMDSv1.
-"Neither; metadata access cannot be protected" is incorrect.
+Neither; metadata access cannot be protected is incorrect.
 IMDSv2 provides explicit protection mechanisms for metadata access.

 ---